ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 ![firewall3](./images/4.%20inbound%20rules.png)

-Finally, the server can now be accesssed locally and from any IPv4 addres.
+Finally, the server can now be accessed locally and from any IPv4 addres.
 To check if you can access the server locally in Ubuntu, run the following command:

 ```bash
 curl http://localhost:80